o0mrs/detect-fire-in-raspberrypi/README.md

 # detect-fire-in-raspberrypi
 This program detects fire in a Raspberry Pi using Node.js and OpenCV.
 To get started, you must ensure that OpenCV is built.
-Check the instructions in this repo https://github.com/UrielCh/opencv4nodejs#readme If you need any help, you can reach out at Discord (@OMAR#1234) or open an issue in the repository. this code was test in pi4 with node v18.13.0 cpu usage (4-25) av 12
+Check the instructions in this repo https://github.com/UrielCh/opencv4nodejs#readme If you need any help, you can reach out at Discord (@OMAR#1234) or open an issue in the repository. this code was tested in pi4 with node v18.13.0 cpu usage (4-25) av 12
 # instructions
 after building it and running it won't work you must change the pi-camera lib go to "/node_modules/pi-camera/index.js"